Yellen to tout Biden's economic agenda, Russia sanctions in Chicago | Business

 Yellen to tout Biden's economic agenda, Russia sanctions in Chicago

-But he did say he was pursuing key elements, including universal pre-school, cutting child care costs for families and clean energy tax breaks, paid for by tax hikes on the wealthy and new, 15% minimum corporate taxes.
+He emphasized his focus on key elements of the previous proposal, including universal preschool, cutting child care costs for families, and clean energy tax breaks, paid for by tax hikes on the wealthy and new, 15% minimum corporate taxes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)